A person working on a piece of wood.

 What small businesses need to know about the Corporate Transparency Act (CTA)

-Most companies with 20 or less full-time employees will be required to file beneficial ownership information (BOI), which details who owns or controls the company, with the Financial Crimes Enforcement Network (FinCEN).
+Many companies will be required to file beneficial ownership information (BOI), which details who owns or controls the company, with the Financial Crimes Enforcement Network (FinCEN).

-Learn more about the beneficial ownership information form and other BOI requirements here, and continue reading this article to stay informed about and compliant with the Corporate Transparency Act.
+Learn more about the beneficial ownership information form and other BOI requirements here, and continue reading this article to stay informed about and compliant with the CTA.

 Who is required to report, and who is exempt